sam-mahdi/Sparky-Percent-Assignment-Completion-SPAC-/README.md

 # Sparky-Percent-Assignment-Completion-SPAC-
-This program calculates what percentage of the alpha, beta, gamma, delta, and epsilon side chain peaks you have assigned in your CHSQC
+This program calculates what percentage of the backbone, alpha, beta, gamma, delta, epislon, and methlyl groups (ILVT) you have assigned.
+It uses the NMRSTAR format generated from https://github.com/sam-mahdi/SPARKY_to_NMSTAR3.1 This way i-1 amino acids will also be assigned.
+If the NMRSTAR programs input was only backbone information, then this script will only generate backbone information (i.e. you will get 0% output for your gamma,delta, epislon, and methyl groups).
-A backbone module has also been added.
-Works in the same way, but calculates percantage of backbone peaks assigned in your NHSQC